sdcloud92/Python_Scripts/README.md

 ### Thanks for visiting my Python Repo! 👋

-This repo contains my projects showcasing my active learning.
 My Python focus mainly on scripts that automate the provisioning, metrics tracking, and reporting of cloud-based resources to support business applications.

 Feel free to connect with me here: